 Lease Q and A: landlords and tenants

 The implications of COVID-19 on commercial property continue to evolve.
-Helen Bunting, Associate Solicitor Specialising in Commercial Property, answers some common lease questions still faced by both landlords and tenants.
+We answer some common lease questions still faced by both landlords and tenants.

 Can the terms of a lease be varied to assist either party through difficult times?

 It can be in all parties’ interests to discuss any hardships being experienced and to work together to find a solution.
 However, there is no legal obligation to agree proposed variations and acceptance will generally depend on commercial viability.

 As the workforce returns, will leases allow tenants to adapt workplaces to meet COVID safety requirements?

 Occupiers will need to consider social distancing, space between workstations and possible extra facilities such as cycle storage to facilitate safer commutes.
 To protect the value of a landlord’s reversionary interest, leases usually limit alterations.
 Commonly, external and structural alterations are prohibited but internal non-structural alterations are permitted with the landlord’s consent.
 In multi-occupied buildings, alterations to common areas are likely to be carried out by the landlord but with the costs potentially recovered through a service charge, although landlords should carefully consider the provisions of each lease to check whether they can actually recover such costs.

 What is a covid clause and should a lease contain one?

 Covid clauses are still evolving.
 There is no market standard yet and the extent to which landlords will agree them is unknown.
 If, agreed, they apply if the Government imposes measures that restrict or prohibit the tenants’ use of the property to prevent the spread of COVID-19 and range from a rent suspension to a tenant’s right to terminate the lease.

 Can a landlord terminate for non-payment for rent yet?